 We live in an amazing time where more moms are taking the plunge to work from home instead of the traditional office setting.
 While working from home comes with challenges, perhaps the biggest positive is that moms get a chance to be with their kids throughout the day, not just in the morning and evening as dictated by a normal 8-5 position.
 Depending on the flexibility of the job, women can still be a part of all their kids’ school activities, sports, mid-day play dates and moms group outings.
-Working from home isn’t for everyone, but if you’re interested in switching to being a WFHM, here are just a few jobs that may work for you.
+Working from home isn’t for everyone, but if you’re interested in switching to being a WFHM, here are some great jobs for a stay-at-home mom that may work for you.

 1. Freelance Writing Or Blogging

 As a writer myself who works from home, it goes without saying that the first job I’m mentioning is writing and/or blogging.
 You don’t have to have a degree or a previous professional career in writing to freelance or blog, you just have to have a lot of determination and a strong voice that wants to be heard.
 Freelance writing is not for the faint of heart, but it can definitely pay the bills if you put in the hard work.
 I highly suggest starting your own website or blog to start out, as a place to hone your writing skills.
 When you submit work to other sites for publication, you can reference your own “portfolio” by referring sites to your own blog.
 We have a very simple tutorial on starting your own blog right here.

 You can make even more side income by signing up for various affiliate programs and using them in your own blog articles.
 Even if you only plan to write for yourself, there is plenty money to be made by hosting advertising or writing sponsored posts.